thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-telemetry/README.md

 ## Introduction
 The telemetry repository is used for getting the telemetry data from various other API's to push to elastic and visualize in the kibana.

+## Features

+### PII Masking Middleware
+The application includes a PII (Personally Identifiable Information) masking middleware that automatically anonymizes sensitive data in telemetry logs.
+This middleware uses Microsoft Presidio and spaCy models to detect and mask PII entities such as:
+- Names
+- Email addresses
+- Phone numbers
+- Credit card numbers
+- Social security numbers
+- Other sensitive information

+**How it works:**
+- PII masking is **enabled by default** for all telemetry requests
+- When `anonymize=true` is passed in the payload, PII masking is applied (default behavior)
+- When `anonymize=false` is explicitly passed in the payload, PII masking is disabled
+- If no `anonymize` parameter is provided, the system defaults to `anonymize=true`

+The middleware is implemented in `middleware/text_anonymize.py` and uses the following models:
+- **Presidio Analyzer** (v2.2.355): For PII entity detection
+- **Presidio Anonymizer** (v2.2.355): For PII entity anonymization
+- **spaCy** (v3.8.7): NLP processing engine
+- **en_core_web_lg** (v3.8.0): English language model for spaCy
+- **Transformers** (v4.54.1): For advanced NLP capabilities
+- **Privacy library** (v2.4.0): Custom privacy detection library

+### Security Headers
+The application implements comprehensive security headers middleware to protect against common web vulnerabilities:
+- **X-Content-Type-Options**: Prevents MIME type sniffing attacks
+- **X-Frame-Options**: Protects against clickjacking by blocking iframe embedding
+- **X-XSS-Protection**: Enables browser's built-in XSS protection
+- **Referrer-Policy**: Controls referrer information to protect user privacy
+- **Permissions-Policy**: Disables unnecessary browser features (geolocation, microphone, camera)
+- **Strict-Transport-Security**: Enforces HTTPS connections (production only)

+These headers are automatically applied to all API responses via middleware in `main.py`.

 ## Requirements
 - Python 3.9 - 3.11
 - VSCode